 Minimum time of stay: 18 days. working schedule: 5 hours per day, 2 free days in each 7 days.

 Please read ALL THE PROFILE to be completely informed of what are the conditions of volunteering in Quinta da Bazágueda.
 Especialy, keep in mind the following:

-I'm Fernando, 33, managing a very rural farm in the heart of Serra da Malcata.
+We're Fernando, Marta and Daniel, managing a very rural farm in the heart of Serra da Malcata.

 The farm is located in a Natural Reserve and you can use this as a base to explore Serra da Malcata, an unspoilt part of the Portuguese countryside.
 Hike up the River Bazágueda and visit old mill ruins.
 Walk in the hills, home of red, lynxs, woolfs, genets and wild boars and enjoy the stunning mountain scenery.
 Take the goats for a walk in the woods, side by side with native Portuguese shepherd dogs and you'll have an unforgettable experience.
 Back at home, cherish the view of the waterfront, feed the pigs, chickens and turkeys (endogenous breeds) , and, if you're lucky, you'll be able to feed some baby goats.
 Unwind and enjoy true nature.
 Bike riding and licended fishing are also allowed.
 We can and will certanly do some traditional homemade specialities.
 We also, depending on the season, make cheese for ourselves.
 We're now restoring some old country traditional houses maid of stone (schist) and using traditional materials and techniques.

 In the freetime you can enjoy the river, bathing in pure water!

 Conveniently located within half an hour drive of dozens of historic sites, you can visit Castle of Penamacor or the Medieval Villages of Sortelha, Sabugal, among others, and get a sense of the local flavor.

 Step back in time and experience the simple pleasures of medieval lifestyle.